The phrase “poet economist” is allegorical.

 I am not a formally trained economist.
 My background in economic analysis comes from the practice of reporting on the politics of economic decision-making, on climate-related and ecological economics, and on the ways in which macrocritical forces (which don’t carry prices on the shelf but do shape the overall potential of an economy) affect human wellbeing and planetary health.

 My background is in philosophy, literature, and language.
 I have published and edited poetry, in English and Spanish, and over time became aware of important connections between the poetic space (where we expand our languages, our thinking, and our expression) and the insight challenge of assessing value, impact, and meaning, through economics.

-- Poets often seek an intuitive detachment from the mechanics of the material world, preferring to focus on catalytic insights hidden in between the details.
+- Poets are expected to seek an intuitive detachment from the mechanics of the material world, preferring to focus on catalytic insights hidden in between the details.

-- Economists often seek an arithmetical detachment from the blush of human experience, preferring to focus on what are believed to be the mechanics of material exchange.
+- Economists are expected to seek an arithmetical detachment from the blush of human experience, preferring to focus on what are believed to be the mechanics of material exchange.